u0953009/Video-Prediction/README.md

 # Installation
 1. Clone this repository.
-2. Download https://drive.google.com/open?id=1hsHdJEUlV6NH4cqraq9sL9S0YpTrmgZt and include it in the same directory as this repository was cloned.
+2. Download the model in this link, https://drive.google.com/open?id=1_rVIcU6sBRS321dwnTO3htf83C7p3jY3, and include it in the same directory as this repository was cloned.
+    - This model was built on a pre-trained model Inception ResNet V2.
+Details are discussed in https://github.com/u0953009/Binary-Classifier.
 3. Install requirements. `pip install -r requirements.txt`

 # Usage